Yengas/rust-chat-server/server/README.md

 ## 🚀 Getting Started

-Run the server with `cargo run` or `cargo run --bin server`.
+Run the server with `cargo run` or `cargo run --bin server` according to your working directory.
 Defaults to port `:8080`.
-Any bootstrap issues will result in an application exit.
+Any bootstrap issues will result in an application exiting with error.

 ## 🧪 Stress Testing